 “I was a kid in Manila [Arkansas] then and we couldn’t get here.
 Back then, to get to Kennett was like going to St. Louis now.
 There wasn’t no way we could come that far.
 But I remember him.”

-Rodgers died within months of his delta tour, spring 1933, succumbing to TB hemorrhage in New York City hotel room.
+Rodgers died within months of his delta tour, spring 1933, succumbing to a TB hemorrhage in his New York City hotel room.
 Back in Kennett, for long afterward, Billy Springer gravitated to locals who saw or met Rodgers, savoring their stories.
 A relative gave him a showbill of the Palace show, printed on blue paper, since lost in a home fire, as were original Rodgers 78 discs.

 “That T for Texas, T for Tennessee, that’s the song that made him, Blue Yodel Number One,” Billy said.
 “There was 12 Blue Yodels on records.”

 “Gene Autry, now, he come along in the ’30s and was puttin’ out records and yodelin’ like Jimmie Rodgers.
 Then he went on like Jimmie.”

 But Rodgers “was the first, the one that started it,” Billy said.
 “Jimmie Rodgers was the one who started country music.”

 Writer and consultant Matt Chaney is compiling companion books on Southern music.
 Tentative titles are River Shows, Jazz and Country Music in the Northern Delta: Legends of Song, Dance and Circus; and Rockabillies in the Missouri Delta.
 See Chaney’s page Stories from River Music to Rock in the Northern Delta.
 For more information, including Chaney’s previous books, visit www.fourwallspublishing.com.
 Email: firstname.lastname@example.org.

 100 Entrants Seek Title, Cash As Cotton Picking Event Opens.
 (1950, Oct.
 13).
 Blytheville Courier News AR, pp. 1, 24.